-- 1. Preset Configuration: You may create a new Preset, adjust an existing Preset, or create a new Preset from an existing Preset: - To create a new Preset, enter the name for the new Preset in the field to the left of the word Preset.
-Then make all of the settings needed and save it.
+- 1. Preset Configuration: You may create a new Preset, adjust an existing Preset, or create a new Preset from an existing Preset: - To create a new Preset, enter the name for the new Preset in the

 - To make changes to an existing Preset, select it from the pull down list, make the needed changes and save it. - To create a new Preset starting with an existing Preset, first select the existing Preset from the pull down list.
 Next, enter the name for the new Preset and save it.
 Then make the needed changes and save it.